Kobach says he'll recuse as vote count concerns mount

 Colyer said in the letter that Kobach should have Attorney General Derek Schmidt, a fellow Republican, provide advice to county election officials instead.

-Discrepancies have been discovered between four counties vote totals and ones reported by the state.
+between four counties vote totals and ones reported by the state.
 Adjusting for those Kobach's advantage drops to 100.

 Colyer released the letter after his campaign announced that it had set up a "voting integrity hotline" and his spokesman said it had fielded "countless" complaints about problems.